 If you are a photographer looking to book a shoot at T.C.
 Steele State Historic Site, please review our commercial photography policy and application process.
 Learn more >>

-Theodore Clement Steele (1847-1926), noted Indiana artist and member of the Hoosier Group of American regional impressionist painters, was inspired by the picturesque scenes that he encountered in Brown County.
-Steele was at the forefront of the state's art movement and remains one of Indiana's most honored artists.
+Theodore Clement “T.C.”
+Steele (1847-1926), noted Indiana artist and member of the Hoosier Group of American regional impressionist painters, was inspired by the picturesque scenes that he encountered in Brown County.
+T.C. was at the forefront of the state's art movement and remains one of Indiana's most honored artists.

-In 1907, Steele and his second wife, Selma Neubacher Steele, purchased property in Brown County and began construction of their home, which they named The House of the Singing Winds.
-They built the Large Studio in 1916 to accommodate Steele's work.
+In 1907, T.C. and his second wife, Selma Neubacher Steele, purchased property in Brown County and began construction of their home, which they named the House of the Singing Winds.
+They built the Large Studio in 1916 to accommodate T.C.’s work.
 Selma created several acres of gardens around the home and landscaped the surrounding hillsides to enhance the beauty of their property.

 THE HOUSE OF THE SINGING WINDS

 The home that the Steeles built in 1907 and expanded in 1908 featured high ceilings and screened porches, in contrast to the simple log homes of the area.
-Selma decorated the home with an eclectic mix of arts and crafts — the desk and chair in Steele’s office — and Rococo Revival — the settees and chairs in the living room— furnishings and objects.
+Selma decorated the home with an eclectic mix of furnishings, arts and crafts.

 The home’s vernacular architecture features a pyramidal roof with a central fireplace.
 The Steeles’ friend and artist Gustave Baumann engraved the words, “Every morning I take off my hat to the beauty of the world,” below the mantel.

-Today, you can experience the home much like T.C. and Selma’s visitors did when the couple lived there.
+Today, you can experience the home much like T.C.’s and Selma’s visitors did when the couple lived there.
 Pause on the porch to appreciate the spectacular views before venturing inside the home to hear music from that time.
-See scrapbooks that Selma kept for gardening, and explore the transformed kitchen featuring some of Selma’s stencil art.
+See scrapbooks that Selma kept for gardening, and explore a transformed kitchen featuring some of Selma’s stencil art.

 DEWAR LOG CABIN

-Brown County settler Peter Dewar built this cabin around 1875, five miles south of its present site.
-The cabin faced destruction in the early 1930’s, but realizing that it represented part of Brown County’s heritage, Selma Steele bought the cabin, moved it and filled it with natural history displays.
+Brown County settler Peter Dewar built a log cabin around 1875, five miles south of its present site.
+The cabin faced destruction in the early 1930s, but realizing that it represented part of Brown County’s heritage, Selma Steele purchased and moved it, then filled it with natural history displays.

 During Selma’s lifetime, the cabin contained a collection of moths and butterflies.
 In 1934, she dedicated the “Trailside Museum” in memory of her brother Walter, an amateur naturalist.
-Today, it houses an interactive photo display of wildlife, a display box of bird nests and the like found around the property, and exhibits on pioneer life and log cabins.
+Today, though not currently open to the public, it houses wildlife displays as well as exhibits about pioneer life and log cabins.

-Selma Steele asked that her property remain ‘a tribute to natural beauty.’
+Selma asked that the property remain “a tribute to natural beauty.”
 In keeping with her wish, this 92-acre preserve was dedicated in 1990.
 The topography of the preserve varies enough to support different types of trees and plants.
 Deep ravines with seasonally flowing streams cut through soft bedrock.
 Rich undergrowth provides a wealth of wildflowers throughout the spring.

 Wildlife that call the preserve home include deer, squirrels, chipmunks, raptors, woodpeckers and other birds.
-Wildflowers enthusiasts should be sure to look for whorled pagonia orchids and shining clubmoss.
+The nature preserve and the adjoining area also is a major breeding ground for neotropical warblers.
+Wildflower enthusiasts should be sure to look for Yellow Ladies’ Slippers and Showy Orchis.

 Visitors may access this natural area via two of the site’s hiking trails.